Connie Bruck

 Connie Bruck is an American journalist and a reporter on subjects covering business and politics.
 She has been a staff writer at The New Yorker since 1989.
 Before joining The New Yorker, she was a staff writer at The American Lawyer for nine years.
 Her stories have also appeared in The Washington Post, The New York Times, and The Atlantic Monthly.

-Bruck is married to Mel Levine, a lawyer and former American politician.
+Bruck is married to Mel Levine, a lawyer and former member of the United States House of Representatives.